-5.7 As noted above (see 4.4) the Area is comprised of predominantly low-density, post-war residential developments with an overall archetypal 'suburban' character.

-5.8 Employment opportunities are located in nearby towns and the main conurbations of Nottingham and Derby.
-Given the good access to nearby road infrastructure (the A52 and M1) a prime attraction of the Area is for commuters working elsewhere.

-5.9 Local shopping and public services are dominated by a single car-focused supermarket - Tesco Extra on Swiney Way.
+- 5.7 As noted above (see 4.4) the Area is comprised of predominantly low-density, post-war residential developments with an overall archetypal 'suburban' character. - 5.8 Employment opportunities are located in nearby towns and the main conurbations of Nottingham and Derby.
+Given the good access to nearby road infrastructure (the A52 and M1) a prime attraction of the Area is for commuters working elsewhere. - 5.9 Local shopping and public services are dominated by a single car-focused supermarket Tesco Extra on Swiney Way.
 The West Point Shopping Centre is a secondary retail park located on the southern border next to the A6005 road between Long Eaton and Beeston.
-Chilwell Retail Park falls just outside our Area.
+Chilwell Retail Park falls just outside our Area. - 5.10 There are a number of smaller retail offerings in the form of neighbourhood style, short rows of single shops which are located within the older areas of Toton and Chilwell.
+These shops have inevitably changed over time, for example Woodstock Road used to have six shops plus a Co-Op but is now a small convenience store and a takeaway.
+These outlets are mostly grocery stores, takeaways, hairdressers, cafes and a couple of pubs.

-Above: Stapleford Lane (Left) and Sunnyside Road (Right) local shops
+Above: Stapleford Lane (Left), Sunnyside Road (Middle), and Blenheim Drive (Right)